Nico-Gabriel/hand_detection/README.md

 ![OpenCV logo](assets/opencv.png)

-In this project, OpenCV is used to capture the video stream from the webcam and to display it in the virtual drawing board application.
+In this project, OpenCV is used to capture the video stream from the webcam and for image manipulation to draw the lines and the indicator (which is needed to see where the line will be drawn) on the current frame, which are then displayed on a white layer in the virtual drawing board application.
-Additionally, OpenCV is used for image manipulation, to draw the lines as well as the circle (that is needed to indicate the active index finger to draw) on the current frame.

 Links: